<<Previous | Story Intro | Return to Stories | Next >>

 Teal'c entered the room.
 Lit a candle.
 When he realized that Casey and Daniel were sitting on the floor in the corner, he joined them.
 Folded his fingers around hers when Casey's hand reached for his.

 Daniel glanced at his friend over the top of his Wife's head.
 Didn't have to say a word, could see that Teal'c understood why she was sitting where she was, the emotional upheaval she was experiencing.
-And both men knew that there was nothing that they could say that would change her mind; nothing that would alter or allay her feelings of guilt.
+And both men knew there was nothing they could say that would change her mind; nothing that would alter or allay her feelings of guilt.
 She would have to find her own path to peace.

 The three friends, teammates sat quietly.
 Mourning the loss of one of their own.
 Something that happened far too often.
 But hadn't happened as frequently since the arrival of a slender blonde dynamo who had a gift that protected all who worked within the secret mountain facility.
 Even if she had temporarily forgotten that fact.